STAT540-UBC/seminar-08/sm7_gsa_network.md

 -   Run `fgsea` or [`GSEABase`](https://bioconductor.org/packages/release/bioc/html/GSEABase.html)
     for the same DEGs testing the interaction effect (0.5 pt).
+What will be your choice of gene-level scores?
+You can also take into account the sign of effect sizes.

 <!-- -->